-20.6.
-Surgical Guide
+22.6 Surgical Guide

-Prior to fabrication of the surgical guide you must specify the part of the mandible to be covered.
+Prior to fabrication of the surgical guide you must specify the part of the model to be covered.
 In the "Draw Guide Curve" step, first draw a curve around the area of interest (Shift + left click).
-The curve is drawn on the base model with undercuts.
-By generating surgical guide, the undercuts are removed and newly-generated model does not have them.
+The curve is drawn on the base model.
+By generating surgical guide, the undercuts are removed and newlygenerated model does not have them.
 You can edit the curve by moving its individual points and when moving on to the next step, the surgical guide will be fabricated.
-In the "Create Surgical Guide" step, you can see the surgical guide still on the model without undercuts.
-Windows can be added by right clicking on the model, and a surgical guide can be recreated with windows.
-In the next step, "Verify Surgical Guide", the surgical guide is displayed again on the original model for better control.
+In both the "Draw Guide Curve" step and "Create and Verify Surgical Guide" step, windows can be added by right clicking on the base model and adjusted by manipulation widget.
+By clicking the buttons "Next" (in the "Draw Guide Curve" step) or "Recreate Guide with Windows" (in the "Create and Verify Surgical Guide" step), a surgical guide will be recreated with windows.

-20.7.
-Saving and ordering
+22.7 Saving and ordering